 We work with schools, government agencies, businesses, and parents across the country to make social media safer for families.

 Social media use is on the rise.
 Educate yourself on the social media-related dangers you or your family may encounter.

 See how you can help us protect against social media-related dangers like cyberbullying, hate speech, human trafficking, and propaganda.

 The Organization for Social Media Safety was born out of tragedy.
 Today, we fight every day to protect families from the dangers linked to social media.See Our Impact

 Our school-based social media safety presentations teach students and parents how to stay safe from social media-related dangers -- like cyberbullying, social media addiction, sexual harassment, violence, and hate speech.Learn More

 Take our FREE Buckling the Social Media Seatbelt SuperCourse -- an innovative, new course for parents with children on or just getting onto social media.
 Parents will learn our exclusive, effective system for keeping their children safe on social media.Enroll for Free Today

-Our son Sammy was an amazing kid — sweet, funny, curious, an A student.
-And like all parents, we worked hard to keep him away from dangerous people and places.
-But, like most parents, we had no idea that drug dealers were preying on our children using Snapchat and other social media platforms.
-And we…Read More →
+Sammy Chapman was an amazing kid, sweet, funny, curious, and an A student.
+His parents Sam and Laura worked hard to keep him away from dangerous people and places.
+But, like most parents, they had no idea that drug dealers were preying on their children using social media platforms.
+And they had no idea illegal,…Read More →